Objects

 Map Fields from Object

-If your Object uses JSON Schema with enum fields, Rulebricks extracts those values and creates dropdown options in your rule conditions.
+If your Object uses JSON Schema with enum fields, Rulebricks generates a managed value collection from each of them, which power dropdown options in your rule conditions.

 Enum Benefits